Redback-Operations/redback-orion/Player_Tracking/tennis_tracking/tennis-pose-detection/README.md

 We welcome contributions!
 Please follow the standard contribution guidelines:

-1. Fork the repository from [GitHub](https://github.com/HarshBhanot7/redback-orion).
+1. Fork the repository from [GitHub](https://github.com/HarshBhanot7/redback-orion)
-2. Create a new branch (`git checkout -b feature-branch`).
+2. Create a new branch (`git checkout -b feature-branch`)
-3. Make your changes and commit them (`git commit -m 'Add some feature'`).
+3. Make your changes and commit them (`git commit -m 'Add some feature'`)
-4. Push to the branch (`git push origin feature-branch`).
+4. Push to the branch (`git push origin feature-branch`)
-5. Open a pull request.
+5. Open a pull request

 ---